y-sevastianova/courses_projects/README.md

-# courses_projects
+# Courses projects
-A repository of study projects
+A repository of study projects from Karpov.Courses.